-The combined financial statements of the Bitdeer Business are derived from the historical accounting records of Bitmain on the following basis:
+The results of operation, changes in cash flow and equity of the Bitdeer Business during the Carve-out Period, included in the consolidated financial statements of the Group, are derived from the historical accounting records of Bitmain on the following basis:

-- (i) The combined statements of operations and comprehensive income / (loss) of the Bitdeer Business include all revenues and costs directly attributable to the Bitdeer Business.
+- (i) The combined results of operation of the Bitdeer Business include all revenues and costs directly attributable to the Bitdeer Business.
 These include certain common operating and administrative expenses incurred by the Bitdeer Business in conjunction with other business operations of Bitmain and BTC, including financial, human resources, office administration and other support functions.
 These costs have been allocated on a basis considered reasonable by management using either specific identification or proportional allocations based on usage, headcount, or other reasonable methods of allocation.
-Income tax expense was estimated based on the statutory tax rate, adjusted as appropriate for the effects of known non-taxable and non-deductible items reported in the combined statements of operations and comprehensive income / (loss) as described above.
-However, the combined financial statements of the Bitdeer Business may not reflect the actual costs that would have been incurred and may not be indicative of the Bitdeer Business's combined results of operations, financial position, and cash flows had it been operating on a separate, stand-alone basis during the periods presented. - (ii) The Bitdeer Business did not comprise a separate legal entity or group of entities during the Carve-out Period.
+Income tax expense was estimated based on the statutory tax rate, adjusted as appropriate for the effects of known non-taxable and non-deductible items reported in the consolidated statements of operations and comprehensive income / (loss) as described above.
+However, the combined results of operations of the Bitdeer Business may not reflect the actual costs that would have been incurred and may not be indicative of the Bitdeer Business's combined results of operations and cash flows had it been operating on a separate, stand-alone basis during the period presented. - (ii) The Bitdeer Business did not comprise a separate legal entity or group of entities during the Carve-out Period.
 Therefore, it is not meaningful to present share capital or an analysis of reserves.
-The Group's equity balance represented the excess or deficits of total assets over total liabilities and was presented as invested capital in the consolidated statements of financial position.
-Transactions between the Bitdeer Business, Bitmain and BTC during the Carve-out Period were accounted for as related party transactions.
-Changes in net assets attributed to the Group are presented separately in the consolidated statement of changes in invested capital and equity through the line item "deemed contribution from / (distribution to) related parties".
+Changes in net assets attributed to the Group are presented separately in the consolidated statement of changes in equity through the line item "deemed contribution from / (distribution to) related parties".
 Equity transactions reflecting the internal financing between Bitdeer Business, Bitmain and BTC are included in the financing activities, presented as deemed contribution from / (distribution to) related parties, in the consolidated statements of cash flows.